 Saginaw Valley State University will welcome 160 high school robotics teams from across the state for the FIRST in Michigan state championships this week.
 The event is expected to draw about 5,000 high school students and 8,000 total visitors to campus each day of the competition.

 Saginaw Valley State University will host a poetry reading by author Jane Mead Tuesday, April 17 at 5 p.m. in Founders Hall as part of the Voices in the Valley Reading Series.

-Saxophonist Seth Ebersole will perform a recital at Saginaw Valley State University Thursday, Feb.
-22, at 7:30 p.m. in the Rhea Miller Recital Hall.
+Saginaw Valley State University's Valley Steel and SVSU Percussion Ensemble musicians will collaborate for a concert Monday, April 9 at 7:30 p.m. in the Rhea Miller Recital Hall.
 The performance is free and open to the public.